-There are a few things that form the brawn of a city.
-There’s the constant gurgling of incoming trains, the perpetual birth of buildings, the steel that chills the air, the invariable clanking of metal from a distance.
+There are a few things that form the brawn of a city: there’s the constant gurgling of incoming trains, the perpetual birth of buildings, the steel that chills the air and the invariable clanking of metal from a distance.
 But what brings warmth to a city is the social commentary craftily planted along buildings overnight.

 Throughout Logan Square, there lives a distinctive trend of bird-inspired street art tacked along Milwaukee Avenue.
 At places like Turbo Tacos, Animal Farm Tattoo and Café Cabaret, there’s often a tag in a bottom corner, reading “Sentrock.”
 Each piece is unique on its own, but as a whole, they cradle messages of freedom, progression and hope.

 Joseph “Sentrock” Perez, the proprietor of these pieces, is originally from Phoenix, Arizona.
 He moved to Chicago nearly five years ago planning to attend Columbia College to study art.
 “At least — that’s what I told my family,” he said, “but to be honest, I moved just to get away (…) I needed something different.”

 Growing up in West Phoenix, a rough reality existed for him.
 Having his father, uncle and even some of his friends in prison weighed heavily on him growing up.
 When people one considers to be family are in and out of prison, “you don’t really live life without thinking about that burden,” he said, “so I carry that, and I put a lot of that in my art.”